Simon Pulsifer

 Simon Edward Pulsifer (born September 11, 1981) is a Canadian contributor to the English-language Wikipedia whose prolific participation made him a "minor media celebrity".

 English Wikipedia

 Pulsifer became an active contributor to the English Wikipedia on December 10, 2001 under the username SimonP, just after hearing about the site from The New York Times Magazine.
-In 2006, he said he spent over 40 hours a week on the Wikipedia website.
-He is an administrator, and a former member of Wikipedia's Arbitration Committee.
+In 2006, he said he spent over 40 hours a week on Wikipedia.
+He has been an administrator since at least 2006, and is a former member of Wikipedia's Arbitration Committee.

 Pulsifer's productivity at Wikipedia has made him the subject of human interest stories in the local press.
 Together with Jimmy Wales he appeared on the On Point show on August 2, 2006.

 In December 2006, Time's annual "Person of the Year" issue contained a feature about Pulsifer.
 On February 6, 2011, Wikimedia's Executive Director Sue Gardner presented him with a token of appreciation from the Wikipedia community for being one of their most prolific writers and editors.